 - Alternative No. 1 This alternative would require no initial capital investment to complete, and there would be no need for operational downtime due to construction.
 This alternative would not solve the cross-contamination problems that are prevalent in both of the treatment trains.
 Equipment that is currently out of service due to age and inability to acquire spare parts would remain out of service in this option.
 This option also does not help to alleviate any structural, regulatory, or safety issues that may be present at the plant.
 This is the least recommended option. - Alternative No. 2 This alternative would involve having the existing equipment and structures inspected to determine the suitability of rehabilitation.
 Rehabilitating the existing facilities would help to extend the life of the rehabilitated equipment, but not all of the equipment at the plant can be rehabilitated.
 Some of the equipment on site is either too old or too damaged to be rehabilitated so this alternative would not help with those pieces of equipment.
-This alternative would also not solve the cross-contamination problem since the problem exists primarily due to cross-connections between the two collection systems and unmarked drains within some of the buildings.
-This alternative is also not recommended. - Alternative No. 3 This alternative would involve replacing the major pieces of equipment that are too old, in disrepair, or not meeting current code requirements.
+This alternative would also not solve the cross-contamination problem since the problem exists primarily due to the plant influent.
+This alternative is not recommended. - Alternative No. 3 This alternative would involve replacing the major pieces of equipment that are too old, in disrepair, or in violation of current regulations.
 Major pieces of equipment such as the clarifiers, API oil/water separator, and electrical systems would be replaced to help the efficiency of the plant and make operations easier.
 However, this alternative would require a significant capital investment to replace the existing equipment.
-If any structures need to be replaced, design and construction of the new structure would be more difficult because accurate as-built information is limited due to the age of the facility.
+If any structures need to be replaced, design and construction of the new structure would be difficult since no current plans exist for the site.
 This alternative also does not solve the problems of cross-contamination between the treatment trains.
-Due to the amount of equipment and structures that would need to be replaced to counteract the age of the plant, it would be more efficient to construct a new plant rather than replace pieces of equipment in kind.
-However, if the capital costs for Alternative 4 are too high, this alternative could be implemented. - Alternative No. 4 One of the primary reasons for the alternatives analysis was to determine a method for alleviating the problems caused by cross-connections that lead to cross-contamination between the two treatment trains.
-This alternative would solve this problem by treating the wastewater in a single treatment plant.
+Due to the amount of equipment and structures that would need to be replaced to counteract the age of the plant, it would be more efficient to construct a new plant rather than replace pieces of equipment in kind. - Alternative No. 4 One of the primary reasons for the alternatives analysis was to determine a method for alleviating the problems caused by cross-contamination between the two treatment trains.
+This alternative would solve this problem by treating the wastewater in a single treatment train.
 Constructing a new treatment plant would eliminate the safety and regulatory issues that are present at the existing plant.
 A new plant would also reduce the yearly maintenance costs dramatically.
-The new plant could also be constructed in a way that would allow for expansion in the future and could generate additional revenue, if a proposed industrial park is developed.
+The new plant could also be constructed in a way that would allow for expansion in the future.
 This alternative, however, would require the highest capital investment of any of the alternatives.
-The existing plant should be decommissioned once the new pretreatment plant is online.
+Additional property would be needed to build the new plant.
+The existing plant would also need to be decommissioned once the new pretreatment plant is online.
 Despite the high capital investment, this alternative would alleviate the operational problems at the existing plant and allow for safe and efficient pretreatment of the wastewater for decades.